aimacode/aima-java/aimax-osm/README.txt

 is provided (VM argument -Xmx500M).
 The tool Osmosis can be used to generate maps complying to this requirement.

-Getting started: Run one of the classes in the applications sub-package.
-If no map is displayed, edit the map file name in the main method of the application's source file and try again.
+If no map is displayed, make sure that the main/resource folder is included in the build path of your project, recompile and start again.
 Then place the mouse inside the map viewer pane.
 Try mouse-left, mouse-right, mouse-drag, ctrl-mouse-left, plus button, minus button, ctrl-plus, ctrl-minus, arrow buttons, and also the mouse-wheel for navigation,